Skip to navigation

 The route is marked with start points, end points and places of interest, each of which has a short description

-For detailed instructions on using Google Earth, I refer you to the Help system that comes with the software, but here's a quick guide on using my route file in Google Earth.
+For detailed instructions on using Google Earth, I refer you to the Help system that comes with the software, but here's a quick guide on using my route file.

 Using the Places Panel